chrisekelley/kiwi-webapp/README.md

 ## Support for web components

-This project uses [polymer](http://www.polymer-project.org/) elements to implement web components such as progress bar.
+This project uses [polymer](http://www.polymer-project.org/) elements to implement web components such as progress bar and forms.
+Records are persisted via PouchDB directly from the form javascript, instead of from backbone.js-managed objects.

     bower install Polymer/paper-progress
     bower install Polymer/paper-checkbox